v8/v8.dev/src/blog/pointer-compression.md

 ### Heap layout, v2

-If instead of having the base at the beginning of the 4GB we put the base in the _middle_, we can treat the compressed value as a **signed** 32-bit offset from the base.
-Note that the whole reservation is not 4GB aligned anymore but the base is.
+If instead of having the base at the beginning of the 4 GB we put the base in the _middle_, we can treat the compressed value as a **signed** 32-bit offset from the base.
+Note that the whole reservation is not 4-GB-aligned anymore but the base is.

 ![Heap layout, base aligned to the middle](/_img/pointer-compression/heap-layout-2.svg)

-In this new layout, the compression code will stay the same.
+In this new layout, the compression code stays the same.

 The decompression code, however, becomes nicer.
 Sign-extension is now common for both Smi and pointer cases and the only branch is on whether to add the base in the pointer case.